Houston, we have an emotional problem!

 Learning to deal with life’s curve balls logically, without all the emotions is a much better plan.
 I like to count to 10 and take 2 huge breathes before I do or say anything.
 It works!
-I have also learned (if I have the time) if I can write the problem down and examine the source of my toxic emotions, I am better armed to deal with it in a logical manner.
-The time spent thinking, diffuses my emotions and helps me think clear.
+I have also learned that when I have the time, I can write the problem down and examine the source of my toxic emotions.
+I am better armed to deal with it in a logical manner if I take this time.
+The time spent thinking, diffuses my emotions and helps me think clearly.

 Of course, bottling up your emotions can be problematic too, especially if you are a guy.
 Guys tend to keep things to themselves.
 Women naturally lead with their emotions so what are they to do?
 Bottle them up also?

 Go for a 3 mile run.
 Kick box the crap out of a punching bag.
 Call your mom or call your girlfriend and let your emotions fly!
 They will listen and understand.
 Guy’s won’t.
 Guy’s will want to fix your problem or, if the outburst is directed towards them, they will retreat.
 But if you blow off some steam to your friends first, you might find you are ready to face your issue logically and realistically.

 Heavy destructive emotions directed at a lover slowly break down the relationship like melting snow in spring – don’t let this happen.
 Instead, listen to other person and be open to discussion while checking your attitude at the door.